BrendanParmer/Block-On/README.md

 **I added another material to my mesh, but it isn't updating.
 Why?**
 * To keep a procedural workflow within the existing Geometry Nodes framework, the Block-On add-on needs to separate the faces of the mesh by all its materials when the node group is initialized.
 To do this, it loops through the existing materials in the mesh and creates a sub-node group for each one
-* To update the mesh, simply reapply the Block-On function in the Object tag.
+* To update the mesh, reapply the Block-On function in the Object tag.
 The add-on will automatically remove the previous node groups from your blend file and replace them with new ones

 **Why is the node group not generating?**
 * Your version of Blender may be outdated.
-Currently, support is officially available for Blender 3.0, as well as experimental support for 3.1
+As of January 2022, support is officially available for Blender 3.0, and there's experimental support for the 3.1 beta and the 3.2 alpha

 **What are you planning on adding for the future?**
 * I am currently working on better ways for users to download the add-on and be notified when new updates are released.
 This will probably look like a website where you can download the python file, read the documentation, and sign up for an email list for when new updates are released